 A trail map set published by the Trail Conference (TC) for the combined parks is available for purchase.
-Map grid references below are keyed to TC Map 119.
+Use the Web Map link on this site for a view of trails covering only Bear Mountain SP.

 One of the biggest attractions of Bear Mountain State Park is hiking; this is also an especially historic place to enjoy the outdoors.

 The very first segment of the Appalachian Trail (white 2" x 3" blaze), from Bear Mountain Bridge to Arden, was completed in 1923.
 The lowest point along the AT is 124 feet above sea level at the Trailside Historical Museum in the zoo (just to the west of the Bear Mountain Bridge.)
 This section of the AT, stretching from the main parking area near the Inn through the zoo, is wheelchair accessible.
-Today an 18 mile segment passes through Bear Mountain-Harriman State Parks from Bear Mountain Inn west to NJ 17 and Arden Valley Road (TC map 119 grid locations A3/G2).
+Today an 18 mile segment passes through Bear Mountain-Harriman State Parks from Bear Mountain Inn west to NJ 17 and Arden Valley Road.
 At 2,175 miles, the AT is now one of the longest blazed foot trails in the world.

-Read information about the Bear Mountain Trails Project and a 2011 reroute of the AT on West Mountain.
+Read information about the Trail Conference's Bear Mountain Trails Project.

 The “Bicentennial Trails” were blazed in 1975 for the bicentennial celebration to commemorate the strategically important military events occurring in the Hudson Highlands during the American Revolution.
-The 1777 Trail (blazed red “1777” on round white tag, 10.6 miles, map grid F2/F3) and the 1779 Trail (blazed blue “1779” on round white tab, 8.5 miles, map grid E3/F2) follow routes by British and American troops during the Revolutionary War.
+The 1777 Trail (blazed red “1777” on round white tag, 10.6 miles) and the 1779 Trail (blazed blue “1779” on round white tab, 8.5 miles) follow routes by British and American troops during the Revolutionary War.

 - The 1777E Trail (Fort Clinton branch), one of three 1777 Trail segments, travels south and then west from the main parking lots ending, in 2.3 miles, near the abandoned hamlet of Doodletown -- which has its own fascinating history.